torkildr/nginx-letsencrypt-armhf/README.md

 ### Your website configurations

-The running container expects to find configuration files at /configs/http and /configs/https for http and https sites, respectively.
+The running container expects to find nginx configuration files at /configs/http and /configs/https for http and https sites, respectively.
 On determining that a domain has a key and certificate file (which you need to reference from the expected location within you nginx config), the config files are copied to their final location.
 It does this step so that https configuration files can be included in the image without causing nginx to fail startup before the certificate is generated - it just won't serve that virtualhost, instead.

-Currently the configs are copied into the above directories during the build of this image, but in the future this will change to be the responsibility of the Dockerfile that is based on this image.
+Your Docker image that builds on this image as a base should provide your nginx configuration files in the above-mentioned directories.

 Example http config: